b2network/docs/users/oooo_task.md

 ![](https://quicknode.quicknode-ipfs.com/ipfs/QmXybukTSnp8wpGkZberixR8gmAmd8dPTZ8dMDnfEXxtHr)

-5. After entering the evm address, click TRANSFER and sign inside the wallet.
+5. Please enter the EVM address that you are connecting to on the Odyssey,and  then click TRANSFER and sign inside the wallet.

 ![](https://quicknode.quicknode-ipfs.com/ipfs/QmSLB6sucGnBztKhjfjRR6dx27NovPqky9j6w99P5nwXUp)